gabrielelana/awesome-terminal-fonts/README.md

 # Why?

 Why do you want to use fancy symbols in your standard monospace font?
-Obviously to have fancy prompt like mine :-)
+Obviously to have a fancy prompt like mine :-)

 ![prompt](https://github.com/gabrielelana/awesome-terminal-fonts/raw/master/why.png)

 And because when you live in a terminal a symbol can convey more informations in less space creating a dense and beautiful (for those who have a certain aesthetic taste) informative workspace

-Heavily inspired by <https://github.com/Lokaltog/vim-powerline> and the relative patch script from **Kim Silkebækken (kim.silkebaekken+vim@gmail.com)**
+Heavily inspired by <https://github.com/Lokaltog/vim-powerline> and the relative patch script from **Kim Silkebækken** (kim.silkebaekken+vim@gmail.com)

 You can find every patched font in `./patched` directory:
-* ./patched/Droid+Sans+Mono+for+Powerline.ttf (for further informations and license see <http://www.droidfonts.com>)
+* ./patched/Droid+Sans+Mono+Awesome.ttf (for further informations and license see <http://www.droidfonts.com>)

 Every font is patched with the following icon fonts:
 * ./fonts/fontawesome-webfont.ttf (for further informations and license see <http://fortawesome.github.io/Font-Awesome>)